-• the creation of a list of instruments and issuers where direct investment by the Company might constitute a potential conflict of interests' situation;

-- disclosure to the customer; - refraining from carrying out the transactions.
+- the creation of a list of instruments and issuers where direct investment by the Company might constitute a potential conflict of interests' situation; - disclosure to the customer; - refraining from carrying out the transactions.

-XI.
-CUSTOMER CONSENT
+6. CUSTOMER CONSENT

 If it is not possible to avoid situations of conflicts of interest and if the precautions taken cannot provide reasonable assurance that the risk of harm to the interests of subscribers can be avoided, the Company will inform the customers concerned forthwith of the type of conflict identified.

 Such information will be sent with all due speed to the customer by recorded delivery post preceded by an e-mail and will be entered in the conflicts of interest register of situations provided by the Company.

-XII.
+III.
 CONFLICTS OF INTEREST REGISTER

-The Company has established and regularly updates a register (hereinafter, 'the Register'), kept by the Compliance function, in which a record is kept of the services and investment activities concerned and the situations in which a conflict of interest which risks seriously harming the interests of one or more customers have arisen, or, in the case of services or activities underway, may arise.
-If a conflict-of-interest situation is identified (even if it is only potential), the Compliance and Internal Audit functions update the Register on the basis of the information received from the structures following control of the activity concerned.
+The Company has established and regularly updates a register (hereinafter, "the Register"), kept by the Compliance function, in which a record is kept of the activities undertaken by or on behalf of the Company in which a conflict of interest which risks seriously harming the interests of one or more Funds or its investors3 have arisen, or, in the case of an ongoing activity, may arise4.

+If a conflict-of-interest situation is identified (even if it is only potential), the Compliance and Internal Audit functions regularly update the Register on the basis of the information received from the structures following control of the activity concerned.